system76/tech-docs/src/models/addw2/repairs.md

 ![Under-keyboard screws](./img/under-keyboard-screws.jpg)

-1. Remove the remaining 10 bottom panel screws.
+3. Remove the remaining 10 bottom panel screws.
-    - The two hinge corner screws (highlighted yellow below) are slightly thicker than the rest.

 ![Bottom panel screws](./img/bottom-panel-screws.jpg)

-2. Pull the bottom panel off, starting from the hinges and vents in the back.
+4. Pull the bottom panel off, starting from the hinges and vents in the back.

 ## Replacing the RAM: